contagon/evalio/README.md

 Specifically, it provides a common interface for connecting LIO datasets and LIO pipelines.
 This allows for easy addition of new datasets and pipelines, as well as a common location to evaluate them making benchmarks significantly easier to run.
 It features,
 - No ROS dependency! (though it can still load rosbag datasets using the wonderful [rosbags](https://ternaris.gitlab.io/rosbags/) package)
 - Easy to add new datasets and pipelines, see the [example](https://github.com/contagon/evalio-example)
+- Unified representation of lidar scan, e.g. row (scan-line) major order, stamped at the start of the scan, point stamps are relative from the start of the scan.
 - Download and manage datasets via the CLI interface
-- Simply to use API for friction-free access to data
+- Simple to use API for friction-free access to data
-- Run pipelines via the CLI interface and yml config files
+- Run pipelines via the CLI interface and yaml config files
 - Compute statistics for resulting trajectory runs

 ## Installation